wing5wong/artisan-whs-static/source/_for_parents/edith-wheal-scholarship.md

 ---
 title: Edith Wheal Scholarship
 date: 2019-04-02T01:23:57.661Z
+intro: >-
-intro: "The Edith Wheal Scholarship is to the value of approx $1500 and may be awarded annually to an ex-student of WHS under one of two categories: The Service Scholarship or The Education Scholarship."
+  The Edith Wheal Scholarship is to the value of approx $1500 and may be awarded annually to an ex-student of WHS under one of two categories: The Service Scholarship or The Education Scholarship.
 ---
 ## Overview

 Miss Edith Wheal was a devoted teacher for fifty years in Whanganui, and this scholarship is part of a bequest made by her to Whanganui High School.
 It is a fitting tribute to Miss Wheal's long years of service and concern for others that this scholarship is intended to promote similar dedication in others who have training, skills, and the will to employ their talents in the interests of other people.